 Rationale: The IOT noted a potential gap in the ISP regarding Consolidation.
 As noted in the previous section it is expected that any consolidated IRPs will be consolidated into the First IRP.
 Since an IRP Panel is in place at least for the First IRP, since this is tasked with deciding the application, that IRP Panel should continue in place.
 However, it is necessary to ensure that Panelists in the First IRP reconsider whether they have any conflict of interest with respect to the consolidated actions.

-If Disputes are consolidated, each existing Dispute shall no longer be subject to further separate consideration.
-The PROCEDURES OFFICER may in its discretion order briefing to consider the propriety
+If Disputes are consolidated, each existing Dispute shall no longer be subject to further separate consideration, provided that the First IRP Panel shall have the discretion to determine otherwise.

 Rationale: The ISP provide that consolidated IRPs are thereafter treated as a single case.
 The IOT noted feedback from past IRPs, however, that this has not always been the case in practice.
 The IOT therefore proposes to include some discretion for the First IRP Panel to determine how the consolidated actions shall be treated thereafter.

-of
+Excluding materials exempted from production under Rule 8 (Exchange of Information) below, the First IRP Panel shall direct that all materials related to the consolidated Dispute be made available to Parties that have had their claim consolidated unless a Claimant or ICANN objects that such disclosure will harm commercial confidentiality, personal data, or trade secrets; in which case the First IRP Panel shall rule on objection and provide such information as is consistent with the Purposes of the IRP and the appropriate preservation of confidentiality as recognized in Article 4 of the Bylaws.

 Rationale: A similar provision is included in the ISPs, but has been duplicated here to ensure that the rules relating to consolidation are grouped together.